 During the year, the leadership team facilitates activities to provide for the ongoing collection of performance data and monitoring of SIP activities and outcomes.
 Team members also work with groups to modify strategies and actions in situations in which outcomes are not being met.
-At the end of each school year, the leadership team finalizes performance targets.
+At the end of each school year, the leadership team finalizes performance reports tied to each of the school's Accountability Plan and SIP goals/performance targets.
 They then use those reports to initiate the planning process in the spring.